Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

-It's light, refreshing and takes just a handful of ingredients and a few minutes of kitchen time to put together.
+It's light, and refreshing and takes just a handful of ingredients to put together.

 Jump to: